rcsoccersim/manual/source/coach.rst

 To prevent the coach from controlling each client in a centralized way, communication is restricted in several ways as described in Section 7.7.
-The online coach is a good tool for opponent modelling, game analysis, and giving strategic tips to its teammates.
-Since the coach gets a noise-free, global view over the field and has less real-time demands, it is expected that it can spend more time deliberating over strategies.
+The online coach is a good tool for opponent modelling, game analysis, and giving strategic tips to teammates.
+Since the coach gets a noise-free, global view of the field and has fewer real-time demands, it is expected that it can spend more time deliberating over strategies.
 See Section 7.6 for more details about the online coach.

 =================================================